In this section

 - Event monitor, or loop recording - The EKG is recorded only when the patient starts the recording when symptoms are felt.

-- Electrophysiologic study (EPS) - An invasive test in which a small, thin tube (catheter) is inserted through the groin or neck and passed into the heart.
+- Electrophysiologic study (EPS) - An invasive test in our catheterization lab in which a small, thin tube (catheter) is inserted through the groin or neck and passed into the heart.
 This gives the physician the capability of finding the site of the arrhythmia's origin within the heart tissue, thus determining how to best treat it.

 How are arrhythmias treated?